• Home

 Interview #6 – Thomas Gelmi – Why putting your customers first may not be such a good idea …

 Thomas Gelmi is a specialist for Personal and interPersonal.
 He gained his experience in human interaction leading cabin crews as a former Swissair maitre de cabin.
-Today he helps companies [...]
+Today he helps [...]

 Interview #5 – Matthias Mölleney – How to increase trust and collaboration in leadership teams